 The following webinars are no cost and run approximately one hour unless otherwise noted.
 Opportunities not fitting your schedule?
 Many of these webinars will later be available as archives.

-Save the Date!
-Alaska School Librarian Leadership Academy, July 23-27th, 2018 in Juneau.
+Juneau.
+July 23-27th.
+Alaska School Librarian Leadership Academy.
 Details to follow!

 As Seen on Alaska School Librarians Facebook

 A roundup of resources shared and questions asked on the Alaska School Librarians Facebook group.
 This is intended to give readers the chance to access resources at work if Facebook is filtered.
 Only timely questions, announcements, and links to non-Facebook resources are listed here.